retznutz/SharpLulu/README.md

 # SharpLulu
-A comprehensive .NET client library for the Lulu Print API
+A comprehensive .NET client library for the Lulu Print API.
+Another project I'm trying out github co-pilot with.
+So far impressed with it's abilities to make API clients by giving it API documentation.
+I'm reviewing and updating code as I find issues.

 ## Overview